lwileczek/aoc23/day6/README.md

 # Day 6
-This is a pretty easy problem.
+This is a line intercepting a Parabola so you can use the quadratic equation to find the roots and then cound the distance between.

+## Niave
+brute force it
+## Slight better
-You can make it slightly faster by recognizing the symmetry and you only need to compute until you find the first time that wins.
+if you didn't see you could use the quadratic equation you can compute until you find the first time that wins, then realize that it's symetic, and compute the distance to the center and double it.
-Overall, much easier than day5p2.

-### Notes
-You can save memory on p1 if you know the numbers will continue to be small.
-You can sometimes see a speed-up of your program if you can use less memory but these are so small it doens't matter.
+## Best
+Quadratic equation